lgmorand/Migrate-VM-with-temp-disk/README.md

 - Reboot the VM
 - Create a snapshot of the OS disk ([doc](https://docs.microsoft.com/en-us/azure/virtual-machines/snapshot-copy-managed-disk?tabs=cli))
 - Create a new diskless VM using the snapshot ([doc](https://docs.microsoft.com/en-us/previous-versions/azure/virtual-machines/scripts/virtual-machines-linux-cli-sample-create-vm-from-snapshot))
+- Retrieve the private IP from the first VM to migrate it to the second one

 ## Lets do it